Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 \subsection{Fixed-point path integrals}

 In this section, we review fixed-point path integrals for topological phases, which are the key to understanding and constructing topological QEC codes in this work.
 Fixed-point path integrals are defined on lattices representing a discrete Euclidean-signature spacetime.
 The most common formulation of such path integrals is as \emph{state sums} \cite{Fukuma1992,Dijkgraaf1990,Turaev1992,Barrett1993,Crane1993}.
 To this end we associate discrete variables to certain types of places (for example, all edges) in the lattice, and weights to other places (for example, all volumes).
 Each weight depends on the configuration of the nearby variables.
-We then perform a sum over all configurations of the variables, where the summand is given by the product of all the weights.
-Such path integrals are commonly used as partition functions in classical statistical physics on a space-only lattice, for example in the Ising model.
-Here we will use them on a spacetime lattice to represent the imaginary-time evolution of a quantum system.
+We then perform a sum over all configurations of the variables, where the summand is given by the product of all the weights,